mongodb/docs/source/reference/javascript.rst

    :returns: A :term:`JSON document` with status information.

-   This output reflects the current status of the replica set.
+   This output reflects the current status of the replica set, using data derived from the heartbeat packets sent by the other members of the replica set.

    This command provides a wrapper around the :mongodb:command:`replSetGetStatus` :term:`database command`.